gjwlsdnr0115/Project-Thematic-Investments/README.md

 ### Hypothesis
 1. Individual investers are limited in obtaining information and therfore, rely on the news for such information.
 As a result, stock themes and the news have a strong correlation.
 2. When an event occurs in the news regarding a particular stock theme, some time must pass by for a noticable change to happen for that stock theme's price.

+## 2. Data crawling
+Crawling Naver news data using Beautifulsoup

+1. **Stock themes:** Searched stock themes that were frequently mentioned in the news.
+Removed themes that were fewly referenced or were too specific in its meaning to be useful